What is OpenVex?

 - What is VEX and Why Should I Care?

-You can also read more about VEX use cases in a report published by the Cybersecurity and Infrastructure Security Agency.
+You can also read more about VEX use cases in this report published by the Cybersecurity and Infrastructure Security Agency.